Intro to libipuz

 Consequentially, the overall philosophy of libipuz is to let the

-caller make any changes they want to a puzzle, even if it results in a
+developer make any changes they want to a puzzle, even if it results

-non-standard grid.
-Once a set of changes is made, callers can then
+in a non-standard puzzle.
+Once a set of changes is made, developers

-heuristics to apply and how to apply them.
-The resulting puzzle should
+apply and how to apply them.
+The resulting puzzle should be a well

 Simple Examples